FanJiaRui/Simply-Expression-Language/docs/document_en.md

 ## Primary API

-The API in the class `org.fanjr.simplify.el.ELExecutor` is introduced here.
+The API in the class `ELExecutor` is introduced here.

 ``` java